-- 3.6.1.
-Broadview is likely to refer also to a report by Moorhouse and others of the University of Salford, commissioned by DEFRA into Aerodynamic Modulation of Wind Turbine Noise published in 2007.
-A survey was made of the local authorities responsible for wind farms in, or adjacent to, their area.
+3.6.1.
+The wind industry refers to a report by Moorhouse and others of the University of Salford, commissioned by DEFRA into Aerodynamic Modulation of Wind Turbine Noise published in 2007.
+A survey was made of the UK local authorities responsible for wind farms in, or adjacent to, their area.
 133 wind farms were identified of which 27 (20%) had attracted complaints.
 An attempt was made to correlate complaint logs with recorded wind speed and direction.
 Once again the methodology is fundamentally flawed.
 Complaints were solicited from local authorities and not from residents.
 The review was entirely theoretical with no communication with residents.
-The conclusions were that AM was such a minor problem that no further research was warranted. - 3.6.2.
+The conclusions were that AM was such a minor problem that no further research was warranted.

+3.6.2.
 The Editor of Noise Bulletin greeted the publication of the report thus: